 How to Teach a Child to Pray in Islam

 Teaching your child to love salah doesn’t come easy.

 He needs to be taught to love his prayer.
 It is instructed that you start teaching a child to observe his prayers from when he is 7 years old so that he can perfect it as he grows up.
 Introducing them to prayer would of course start early.
 They will watch you and learn too.

 Most parents know that it isn’t easy to teach your child to pray all the time.
 They may pray some times when they are in the mood but praying five times a day…?
 Well… there will be come a time when they will outright say ‘No’.
 How do you handle this?
 Let me share my experience with growing little Momins (believers).

 How my parents made me fall in love with prayer.

 As a child, I loved watching the Salah being performed at the Holy Mosque at Makkah.
 I would sit and watch it till the end and at times my siblings would too.
 In Ramadan, we would let the TV run all the while the Taraweeh was on.
 TV wasn’t allowed in Ramadan for us but my parents would deliberately turn it on at Taraweeh time so that we watch it.
 Often, they would take us to the mosque too.
 It inspired us to recite the Quran like the Imam and often we would imagine we were little Imams too.

-My husband would often feel disheartened when he had started talking back and telling us that he didn’t want to pray and of course I felt amused because we were talking about a six year old.
-My husband would often sit with our son and talk to him about the importance of prayer too.
+My husband would often feel disheartened when our son started talking back and telling us that he didn’t want to pray.
+I felt amused because we were talking about a six year old at that time.

 Prayer means obedience.
 If a child can pray, it means he will abide by his responsibilities.
-We talked to him but it didn’t work.
+We talked to him about all these things but it didn’t work. he was six years old and a little child.
 We gave him stars… points… rewards but still it didn’t inspire him.
-Then one day….